SQream/sqream_docs/architecture/concurrency_and_scaling_in_sqream.rst

 Setting Spool Memory
 ~~~~~~~~~~~~~~~~~~~~

-The following examples are for 2T of RAM and 9 workers running on 3 A100(40) GPUs:
+The provided examples assume a configuration with 2T of RAM, 8 workers running on 2 A100(80GB) GPUs, with 200 GB allocated for Internal Operations, Metadata Server, Server Picker, and UI.

 Configuring the ``limitQueryMemoryGB`` using the Worker configuration file: